 During our collective worship we reflect upon a range of life experiences in a spiritual way.
-Central to our assemblies is a concentration on the ‘value’ being studied that half term.
+Central to our assemblies is a concentration on our school Values.
 In different assemblies we reflect on:

 • The teachings and life of Jesus and its application to that value

 • The stories and teachings of the Bible (Old and New Testaments)

 • The life and practice of the Christian Church and its members

 • The lives of significant Christians and other famous people who set examples

 • The stories and teaching of their faiths

 • Our own achievements

 • Problems and difficulties which human beings face and the way we find strength to cope with them